Graphs

 Note that by default, the method checks if the input graph is indeed minimally 2-rigid.

 Caution: Currently the method only works if the python package lnumber is installed [Cap24].
-See Installation Guide for details on installing.
+See Installation for details on installing.

 Definitions